eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 **To address:** Make sure you upgrade to at least Node.js 6 when using ESLint v5.
 If you are unable to upgrade, we recommend continuing to use ESLint v4.x until you are able to upgrade Node.js.

-*Note: The latest alpha release of ESLint v5 may still function on Node.js 4, but we plan to officially drop support for it before the first stable release.*

 ## <a name="eslint-recommended-changes"/> `eslint:recommended` changes

 Two new rules have been added to the [`eslint:recommended`](https://eslint.org/docs/user-guide/configuring#using-eslintrecommended) config: